dkarter/alfred-magic-link/README.md

 If you want to use this feature in your browser add a `!` to any DuckDuckGo search query `apple !`.

+# Release Instructions

+1. Update the version in the "About This Workflow" section
+2. Commit everything
+3. Create a tag `git tag v1.x.x`
+4. Push commits and tag
+5. Workflow will be built and released automatically